-When opening older sessions that included plug-ins that subscribe to MIDI Beat Clock (Pro Tools 6.1.x and lower), Tempo Sync will be automatically enabled.
+When opening older sessions that included plug-ins that subscribe to MIDI Beat Clock, Tempo Sync will be automatically enabled.
 Any plug-ins that used automation for tempo change should have that automation suspended or deleted to avoid conflict with Tempo Sync.

-▲ Tempo Sync is not available in plug-ins with which it would limit functionality.
-For example, for the Virus Indigo and IndigoV40 plug-in, use the Pro Tools MIDI Beat Clock window (MIDI > MIDI Beat Clock).
+Tempo Sync is not available in plug-ins with which it would limit functionality.
+For example, for the Access Music Virus Indigo and IndigoV40 plug-in, use the Pro Tools MIDI Beat Clock window (Setup > MIDI > MIDI Beat Clock).
 See the Pro Tools Reference Guide for more information.